Cigna Medicare Supplement Review (2026): Cost, Pros & Cons

 MEDICARE SUPPLEMENT PRICING STYLES

-Cigna uses three pricing methods for Medicare Supplement plans but attained age pricing in most states.
-Your premiums change over time based on the pricing method in your state.
+Cigna uses three pricing methods for Medicare Supplement plans but applies attained age pricing in most states.
+Your premiums change over time based on the method used in your state.

-• Issue Age Pricing: Your premium is based on your age when you first buy the policy and doesn't increase due to age, though it may still rise due to inflation or other factors.
+• Issue Age Pricing: Your premium is based on your age when you first buy the policy and won't increase due to age, though it may still rise because of inflation or other factors.

-• Community Pricing: Everyone in your area pays the same premium regardless of age, so your rate won't increase just because you're getting older.
+• Community Pricing: Everyone in your area pays the same premium regardless of age, so your rate won't go up just because you're getting older.

 Cigna Member Benefits

-Cigna offers several member benefits beyond standard Medigap coverage.
-These extras add value to your policy and help you save money on health and wellness services.
+Cigna offers benefits beyond standard Medigap coverage.
+These help you save money on health and wellness services.

-• Premium Discounts: Cigna has discounts in many states, combining a household discount of up to 7% when multiple household members enroll and an additional 5% discount for completing your application online.
-Discount availability varies by state, with some states offering different amounts or no discounts at all.
+• Premium Discounts: Cigna gives you a household discount of up to 7% when multiple members enroll.
+You get an extra 5% for completing your application online.
+This discount varies by state.

-• Healthy Rewards Program: Members get access to discounts on wellness services including fitness memberships, vision care, chiropractic services, weight loss programs, acupuncture, massage therapy and hearing services.
-The program is separate from your plan coverage, so you’ll pay the discounted rate directly.
+• Healthy Rewards Program: You save on fitness memberships, vision care, chiropractic services, weight loss programs, acupuncture, massage and hearing services.

 Browse Cigna Medicare Supplement Plans